katiaipduarte/react-weather-app/README.md

 ## Future Work

-[ ] Have just one API to deal with locations and coordinates.
+[ ] Have just one API to deal with locations and coordinates<br>
-[ ] Add authentication
+[ ] Add authentication<br>
-[ ] Connect the website to a database, so we can save the favourites for each user [ ] Add different background and card images, taking into account the location selected.
+[ ] Connect the website to a database, so we can save the favourites for each user<br>
+[ ] Add different background and card images, taking into account the location selected<br>

 ## Contributing